Übersetzung durch Neil Mussett

 2. to threaten or order deprivations of liberty unless these are measures for the execution

-a) of a prison sentence in accordance with section 457 of the Code of Criminal Procedure (Strafprozeßordnung) or of confinement for contempt of court in accordance with section 890 the Code of Civil Procedure,
+a) of a prison sentence in accordance with section 457 of the Code of Criminal Procedure (Strafprozeßordnung), or of confinement for contempt of court in accordance with section 890 of the Code of Civil Procedure,

 b) of a measure of rehabilitation and security in accordance with section 463 of the Code of Criminal Procedure, or